quora/qmf/README.md

 For evaluation, QMF supports various ranking-based metrics that are computed per-user on test data, in addition to training or test objective values.

+For more information, see our blog post about QMF here: https://engineering.quora.com/Open-sourcing-QMF-for-matrix-factorization.

 ## Building QMF

 QMF requires gcc 4.9+, as it uses the C++14 standard, and CMake version 2.8+.
 It also depends on glog, gflags and lapack libraries.